 Mul-T-Lock cylinders use a pin-within-a-pin principal.
 Since the keys are drilled to precise depths to operate the pin tumblers, bump keys would be exceedingly difficult to make.

-Another popular pick resistant lock is the Schlage Primus.
-This lock uses a second set of pins so that the key must do the job of 2 keys.
+Another popular pick-resistant lock is the Schlage Primus.
+This lock uses a second set of pins so that the key must do the job of two keys.
 This system is not quite as secure as the Medeco since the keys are similar within a geographical area.
 If a key bumper were to get the blank, they could conceivably make a bump key that would work.

-This principal is similar to the one below.
+This principle is similar to the one below.
 Both rely to an extent on luck.

 Somewhat Effective: Get a Lock in an Uncommon Keyway

-Shown in the illustration at right is the part of a lock cylinder called the 'keyway.'
+Shown in the illustration above is the part of a lock cylinder called the "keyway."
 The keyway is the shape of the hole that will accept the key.

 If you get an odd enough keyway, the key bumper would perhaps have to take a photo of your lock, identify the keyway, get a blank, and then return to bump your lock.
-All of this adds risk to the act of key bumping, providing more chances to be caught or identified.
+All of this adds risk to the act of key bumping as it provides more chances to be caught or identified.

 Questions & Answers